Barclays resignations rattle U.S. wealth unit

 By Jed Horowitz

-NEW YORK, July 3 The toppling of two senior Barclays executives on Tuesday in the midst of an expanding rate-rigging scandal is rattling the bank's fledgling U.S. wealth management business.
+NEW YORK The toppling of two senior Barclays executives on Tuesday in the midst of an expanding rate-rigging scandal is rattling the bank's fledgling U.S. wealth management business.

 The venerable British bank was halfway toward completing a $500 million, five-year plan to build a brokerage franchise aimed at wealthy Americans when Robert Diamond, the Massachusetts-born chief executive who authorized the plan, resigned.